Appoorva24/ReBloom-iOSApp/README.md

 # 🌸 ReBloom

-ReBloom is a postpartum recovery app designed to support mothers emotionally and physically after childbirth, while nurturing a connected and supportive healing journey with their partner.
+ReBloom is a postpartum recovery app designed to support mothers emotionally and physically after childbirth, while building a strong and connected healing journey with their partner.

 ---